chase-moskal/renraku/README.md

       return `Goodbye ${name}, see you later.`
     }
     ```
-    this will soon become our api
+    this is the starting point for our api

-1. **now let's spice that up with some auth**
+1. **let's rewrite that to add some auth**
+    let's greet users who have a doctorate differently
     ```typescript
     export interface ExampleAuth {
       doctorate: boolean
     }

     export async function sayHello(auth: ExampleAuth, name: string) {
+      return auth.doctorate
-      if (auth.doctorate) return `Hello Dr. ${name}, welcome!` else return `Hello ${name}, welcome!`
+        ? `Hello Dr ${name}, welcome!`
+        : `Hi ${name}, what's up?`
     }

     export async function sayGoodbye(auth: ExampleAuth, name: string) {
+      return auth.doctorate
-      if (auth.doctorate) return `Goodbye Dr. ${name}, see you later.` else return `Goodbye ${name}, see you later.`
+        ? `Goodbye Dr ${name}, see you again soon`
+        : `Cya later ${name}`
     }
     ```
-    now we're greeting users who have a doctorate differently than otherwise

-    these functions are now properly conforming renraku procedures
+    these functions are now renraku procedures
-    - all renraku functions must always accept a first argument called `auth`
+    - renraku procedures must always accept a first argument called `auth`
-    - the auth argument is reserved for processed auth data (usually a user's details and privileges)
+    - you'll probably use the auth arguments for user details and privileges

-1. **we formalize those functions into a renraku "topic"**
+1. **let's rewrite that to make it a renraku "api context"**
     ```typescript
-    import {asTopic} from "renraku/x/identities/as-topic.js"
+    import {apiContext} from "renraku/x/api/api-context.js"

+    export interface ExampleMeta {
+      token: string
+    }

     export interface ExampleAuth {
       doctorate: boolean
     }

-    export const greeterTopic = asTopic<ExampleAuth>()({
+    export const greeter = apiContext<ExampleMeta, ExampleApi>()({
      //                                                        ↑
+     //                                            ⚠️ notice subtlety ⚠️
-     //          ⚠️ curried for magical typescript inference ⚠️
+     //                         curried for magical typescript inference

+      policy: async(meta, request) => ({
+        doctorate: meta.token === "yes-has-doctorate"
+      })

+      expose: {
         async sayHello(auth, name: string) {
+          return auth.doctorate
-        if (auth.doctorate) return `Hello Dr. ${name}, welcome!` else return `Hello ${name}, welcome!`
+            ? `Hello Dr ${name}, welcome!`
+            : `Hi ${name}, what's up?`
         },

         async sayGoodbye(auth, name: string) {
-        if (auth.doctorate) return `Goodbye Dr. ${name}, see you later.` else return `Goodbye ${name}, see you later.` },
+          return auth.doctorate
+            ? `Goodbye Dr ${name}, see you again soon` : `Cya later ${name}`
+        },
+      },
     })
     ```
-    we named this topic "greeter"
+    this api context is called "greeter"
-    - every function in the same renraku topic must share the same `auth` type.
+    - the `ExampleMeta` is data the client sends with each request
+    - the `policy` function processes the meta to create the auth object. our example is a very simple policy, if the token equals `"yes-has-doctorate"`, then `auth.doctorate` is true
+    - the `expose` object contains our client-callable api functions
-    - some renraku library functions, like `asTopic`, are curried up and you have to invoke them twice, like `asTopic()(topic)`.
+    - ⚠️ some renraku library functions, like `apiContext`, are curried up and you have to invoke them carefully, like `apiContext()(context)`.
-      it looks weird, but you desparately want this: it circumvents a typescript limitation, allowing you to specify your `auth` type *while* also allowing your topic type to be inferred (so you can avoid maintaining a separate interface for your topic)
+      it looks weird, but it's important: it circumvents a typescript limitation, and allows you to specify your `auth` type *while* also allowing your function types to be inferred (so you can avoid maintaining a separate interface for your functions)
-    - and if you like, you can group your topic functions into arbitrarily-nested objects, like this
+    - if you like, you can group your topic functions into arbitrarily-nested objects, like this
         ```typescript
-        const greeterTopic = asTopic<ExampleAuth>()({
+        ({
+          expose: {
-          async sayBoo(auth) {return "BOO!"},
+            sayBoo(auth) {return "boo!"},
-          nestedGroupA: {
+            countries: {
-            nestedGroupB: {
+              canada: {
-              async sayYolo(auth) {return "#YOLO"},
+                async getGourmet(auth) {return "timmies"},
-            }
-          }
+              },
+            },
+          },
         })
         ```
+    okay, we can save the above file as `greeter.ts`

-1. **we assemble topics into an api object**
+1. **now we assemble our greeter into an api object, and a shape object**
     ```typescript
+    import {greeter} from "./greeter.js"
     import {asApi} from "renraku/x/identities/as-api.js"
     import {apiContext} from "renraku/x/api/api-context.js"

-    export interface ExampleMeta {
-      token: string
-    }
+    import {asShape} from "renraku/x/identities/as-shape.js"
+    import {_meta} from "renraku/x/types/symbols/meta-symbol.js"

+    export const exampleApi = asApi({greeter})

-    export const exampleApi = () => asApi({
+    export const exampleShape = (token: string) => asShape<typeof exampleApi>({
-      greeter: apiContext<ExampleMeta, ExampleAuth>()({
+        greeter: {
-        expose: greeterTopic,
-        policy: {processAuth: async (meta, request) => ({doctorate: meta.token === "abc"})}, })
+          [_meta]: async() => ({token}),
+          sayHello: true,
+          sayGoodbye: true,
+        },
       })
     ```
-    an api contains api contexts
+    about the api object
-    - an api context contains a topic and the `policy` which processes the auth for that topic
+    - an api object can contain many contexts, which can have different auth policies
-    - our example `processAuth` is stupid-simple: if the token is "abc", the user has a doctorate.
-      of course in a real app, this is where we might do token verification, and query our database about the user and whatnot
-    - and yes, you can group your api-contexts into arbitrarily-nested objects
+    - and yes, you can use arbitrarily-nested objects as groupings in your api object
-    - however you cannot nest a context under another context (so that auth policies cannot conflict)
+    about the shape object
+    - the shape object is for the clientside
+    - it seems weird, but this is what outlines to the client what functions are callable
+    - it's also where you specify what meta object is sent with each client request
+    - don't worry, typescript will complain whenever your shape doesn't match your functions
+    we save this as `example-api.ts`

-1. **we expose the api on a nodejs server**
+1. **serverside: we expose the api on a nodejs server**
     ```typescript
+    import {exampleApi} from "./example-api.js"
+    import {makeNodeHttpServer} from "renraku/x/server/make-node-http-server.js"
     import {makeJsonHttpServelet} from "renraku/x/servelet/make-json-http-servelet.js"
-    import {makeNodeHttpServer} from "renraku/x/server/make-node-http-server.js"

-    const servelet = makeJsonHttpServelet(exampleApi())
+    const servelet = makeJsonHttpServelet(exampleApi)
     const server = makeNodeHttpServer(servelet)
     server.listen(8001)
     ```
     now our server is up and running
     - the `servelet` simply accepts requests and returns responses.
-      it runs the auth processing and executes the appropriate topic function
+      it runs the auth processing and executes the appropriate function
     - then we make and start a standard node http server with the servelet

-1. **clientside: we define a shape object for our api**
+1. **clientside: we generate the remote, and start calling functions from the browser**
     ```typescript
-    import {asShape} from "renraku/x/identities/as-shape.js"
-    import {_augment} from "renraku/x/types/symbols/augment-symbol.js"
+    import {exampleShape} from "./example-api.js"

-    export const exampleShape = asShape<ReturnType<typeof exampleApi>>({
-      greeter: {
-        [_augment]: {getMeta: async() => ({token: "abc"})},
-        sayHello: true,
-        sayGoodbye: true,
-      }
-    })
-    ```
-    the shape outlines your api and auth `meta` data for each topic
-    - typescript will enforce that the shape matches your topic exactly
-    - each topic must be given an `_augment` object with a `getMeta` function.
-      this specifies what meta data will be sent with each request to the topic
-    - this runtime shape object is vital for generating remotes

-1. **clientside: we generate a remote, and start calling functions from the browser**
-    ```typescript
     import {generateJsonBrowserRemote} from "renraku/x/remote/generate-json-browser-remote.js"
     void async function main() {
+      const token = "yes-has-doctorate"

       const {greeter} = generateJsonBrowserRemote({
         headers: {},
-        shape: exampleShape,
+        shape: exampleShape(token),
         link: "http://localhost:8001",
       })

+      // call the functions, remotely!
-      // execute an http json remote procedure call const result1 = await greeter.sayHello("Chase")
+      const result1 = await greeter.sayHello("Chase")
-      const result2 = await greeter.sayGoodbye("Moskal")
+      const result2 = await greeter.sayGoodbye("Chase")

-      console.log(result1) // "Hello Dr. Chase, welcome!"
+      console.log(result1) // Hello Dr Chase, welcome!
-      console.log(result2) // "Goodbye Dr. Moskal, see you later."
+      console.log(result2) // Goodbye Dr Chase, see you again soon }()
-    }()
     ```